DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2022-06-28-e-wallets-ecommercecielo.md

 > [ApplePay](https://www.apple.com/br/apple-pay/){:target="\_blank"}<br>
 > [SamsungPay](https://www.samsung.com.br/services/pay/){:target="\_blank"}

+<aside class="warning">Warning: For Visa transactions, the SDWO e-wallet should be located in the same country in which the seller receives their payment.</aside>

 ## E-wallet Integration

 See below the representation of a standard **transactional flow** in the integration of an e-wallet: